Hi. It's me,

 In High School, I invested a lot of time and practice into music.
 I played guitar in the jazz band and drums in the marching band.
 I also played with a drum line at a nearby university all 4 years of high school, and I really thought I was going to play drums as a profession.
 It was a big part of my teenage years.
 I studied abroad in Cairo, Egypt my junior year of high school, with an emphasis on Arabic studies.
 I loved it!

-I worked in construction during summers, for my fathers electrical contracting company.
+I worked in construction during summers.
 I learned more construction trades after buying a fixer upper house when I was 18.
 It had sat vacant for many decades, and was not livable.
 I spent the summer repairing it, and making it livable.
 I learned how to drywall, paint, plumb, frame, roof, pour concrete and more.
 When it was finished, I sold it and made a good amount of money.

 After high school, I moved to Berlin, Germany for two years, to volunteer as a church missionary.
 I studied German and became fluent.
 I grew a lot over these two years.
 I had leadership opportunities and developed lasting friendships.